-Various evidence also suggests that after the Yanukovych overthrow some Russian nationalist and communist organizations and networks directly and the Russian government at least indirectly initially and then directly started to back separatists in in Donbas and other Southern and Eastern regions, called by separatists, Vladimir Putin, and Russian nationalists as "Novorossiya" and that there was a real possibility of a direct Russian military intervention in spring 2014 in Donbas and these regions besides Crimea (see Katchanovski, 2016a).
-For example, intercepted telephone calls segments made public by the Prosecutor General Office of Ukraine in 2016 indicate that Sergey Glaziev told some leaders of pro-Russian separatist organizations and activists to seize regional councils in such regions beyond Donbas and Crimea as Kharkiv, Odesa, and Zaporizhzhia and to request Russian military intervention.
-90 Glaziev was an adviser to Russia's President Putin concerning the Customs Union since 2012.
+Various evidence also suggests that some nationalist and communist organizations and networks and the Russian government started after the Yanukovych overthrow to back directly or indirectly separatists in Crimea, Donbas and other Southern and Eastern regions, called by separatists, Putin, and Russian nationalists as "Novorossiya" and that there was a real possibility of a direct Russian military intervention in spring 2014 in Donbas and these regions besides Crimea (see Katchanovski, 2016a).
+For example, intercepted telephone calls segments made public by the Prosecutor General Office of Ukraine in 2016 indicate that Sergey Glaziev told some leaders of pro-Russian separatist organizations and activists to seize regional councils in such regions beyond Donbas and Crimea as Kharkiv, Odesa, and Zaporizhzhia and to request

+Russian military intervention.
+Glaziev was an adviser to Russia's President Putin concerning the Customs Union since 2012.
 But he was also linked via the Katehon Think Tank to Konstantin Malofeev, a Russian oligarch who backed separatism in Crimea and Donbas after the "Euromaidan."
 Igor Girkin (Strelkov), who led an armed Russian nationalist group to seize Sloviansk in Donbas, worked in the Malofeev's security.